syncfusion/ej2-vue-docs/src/common/getting-started/vue3-tutorial.md

 }
 ```

-  5. Summarizing the above steps, update the `src/App.vue` file with following code.
+  5. Summarizing the above steps, update the `src/App.vue` file with the following code.

 ```html
 <template>